-Many parents have mixed feelings when their child is diagnosed with attention deficit hyperactivity disorder (ADHD).
+Many parents of ADHD children have mixed feelings when their child is diagnosed.

 Relief comes from knowing the reason for his disruptive behavior and academic struggles.
 There is some guilt that the problem wasn’t diagnosed sooner, and there is sadness in knowing that he will face challenges most children don’t have to contend with.